Culturally Arranged Marriage Visitor Visa

 Eligibility

-- Your partner is a New Zealand citizen or resident who supports the application.
+- Your partner is a New Zealand citizen or resident who supports the application, and you meet health and character requirements.

 How to apply